-Free to download for Android and Apple phones and available online, Maths Everywhere has three different sections offering helpful tools, video tutorials and practice questions to help adults improve their skills and become more confident.
+It is free to download for Android and Apple phones and available online.
+Maths Everywhere has three different sections offering helpful tools, video tutorials and practice questions to help adults improve their skills and become more confident.

 The three sections of Maths Everywhere are: